Herrlee G. Creel

-Herrlee Glessner Creel (January 19, 1905 – June 1, 1994) was an American Sinologist and philosopher who specialized in Chinese philosophy and history, and a professor of Chinese at the University of Chicago for nearly 40 years.
-A prolific author, on his retirement Creel was praised by his colleagues as an innovative pioneer on early Chinese civilization, and as one who could write for specialists and general public with cogency, lucidity, and grace.
-Creel was known for his early work on Confucius, the history of Chinese thought, and his unsurpassed study and translation of Shen Buhai.
+Herrlee Glessner Creel (January 19, 1905 – June 1, 1994) was an American sinologist and philosopher who specialized in Chinese philosophy and Chinese history.
+He was a professor of Chinese at the University of Chicago for nearly 40 years.
+Creel was known for his early work on Confucius, the history of Chinese thought, and his translation of Shen Buhai.

 Early years

 Herrlee G. Creel was born on January 19, 1905, in Chicago, Illinois, taking up journalism after high school.
 He attended the University of Chicago as an undergraduate, studying in philosophy and the history of religion.
 He graduated with a Ph.B. degree in 1926.
 He become interested in the teachings of Confucius after graduation, studying Chinese with a Chinese student.
-He continued on at Chicago as a graduate student studying Chinese philosophy, earning an AM in 1927, followed by a PhD in 1929 with a dissertation entitled "Sinism: A Study of the Evolution of the Chinese World-view".
+He continued on at Chicago as a graduate student studying Chinese philosophy, earning an M.A. in 1927, followed by a Ph.D. in 1929 with a dissertation entitled "Sinism: A Study of the Evolution of the Chinese World-view".

 He began his postdoctoral career as an assistant professor of psychology at Lombard College from 1929 to 1930.
 He was awarded fellowships by the American Council of Learned Societies (1930-1933), the Harvard-Yenching Institute (1931-1935) and the Rockefeller Foundation (1936, 1945 -1946).
 With the support of Harvard-Yenching he visited China from 1932-1935 to study inscriptions with the Chinese scholar Liu Jie (1901-1977).
 In 1936 he accepted a post at the University of Chicago, where he was an instructor in Chinese history and language until he was appointed assistant professor of early Chinese literature and institutions in 1937.

 Creel was one of the founders of the university's Far Eastern studies program in the 1930s and had a major role in building its Far Eastern Library.
 He ordered some 5,000 books a year from dealers in China.
 In 1939, with support from the Rockefeller Foundation, he returned to China, then in the grips of the Second Sino-Japanese War, with the city of Beiping (Beijing) occupied by the Japanese Army.
 He bought more than 75,000 volumes for the library, especially those dealing with the pre-modern period.

 Creel was promoted to the rank of associate professor in 1941 and full Professor in 1949.
 He served as a Lieutenant Colonel of military intelligence in the United States Army from 1943 to 1945 during the Second World War.
 He remained as a professor until 1964, becoming the Martin A. Ryerson Distinguished Service Professor of Chinese History until 1974, when he published his Shen Pu-Hai.